Tabo-khumalo/alx-system_engineering-devops/README.md

-This repository will contact files and code for learning shell basics
+This repository will contain files and code for learning shell basics